hammerheim-game/hammerheim-rules/3-equipment.md

 It counts as difficult terrain, reducing movement by half.
-In addition, those attempting to cross must roll a D6 – on a 5+ the warrior takes a Strength 3 hit with no armour saves allowed.
+In addition, those attempting to cross must roll a D6 – on a 5+ the warrior takes a Strength 3 hit with no armor saves allowed.
 Each section is 6" long.

 ### Tents